 Court documents in the case explain how close.

-When the two men got out of the car, Baker followed and demanded they give him their stuff back.
+Baker had a gun, too, and when the two men got out of the car, he followed and demanded they give back the stolen items.
 Baker claimed the two robbery suspects raised their guns.
-Baker fired 16 bullets at Maurice Antonio Anderson, struck him 11 times in the back and killed him.
+Baker fired 16 bullets at Maurice Antonio Anderson, striking him 11 times in the back and killing him.

 Baker was charged with second-degree murder and illegal possession of a firearm.
-He did not testify at trial.
+He did not testify at his trial.

 Baker was convicted of both counts.
 His lawyers appealed.

 The appeals court opinion, written by Judge Michael Kirk, argued, "Baker had not demonstrated the absence of a reasonable possibility of retreat, equally support the conclusion that his use of deadly force was unreasonable."
-Kirk wrote that "no reasonable jury" would find that Baker's use of force was justifiable so the District Court did not "abuse its discretion" by failing to instruct the jury on the law of self-defense and defense of others.
+Kirk wrote that "no reasonable jury" would find that Baker's use of force was justifiable so the district court did not "abuse its discretion" by failing to instruct the jury on the law of self-defense and defense of others.

 The Minnesota Supreme Court disagreed.